-From the industrial revolution to the The Beatles, from its working class neighbourhood to the financial sectors, its passion for football, art and culture.
+From the industrial revolution to The Beatles, from its working-class neighbourhood to the financial sectors, its passion for football, art and culture.
 Liverpool is a city with its own unique style and way of life, and without a doubt lives up to its catchphrase “the world in one city”.

 Perhaps one of Liverpool’s most crucial roles was in the 18th century, when its port, Albert Dock, was widely used for two centuries as an international trade and transport hub.
 Today the dock remains an iconic symbol of the city, and is surrounded by museums, pubs and shopping centres.
 Museums such as the Maritime Museum and the International Slavery Museum both portray well the rich history of the dock.